MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault-certificates.md

 ## Run a Spring Boot application with secure outbound connections

-In this section, you'll modify the code in the previous section so that the the TLS/SSL certificate for outbound connections comes from Azure Key Vault.
-Thus, the *load*, *present*, and *accept* actions are satisfied from the Azure Key Vault.
+In this section, you'll modify the code in the previous section so that the TLS/SSL certificate for outbound connections comes from Azure Key Vault.
+Therefore, the *load*, *present*, and *accept* actions are satisfied from the Azure Key Vault.

 ### Modify the SsltestApplication to illustrate outbound TLS connections